 Upgrade Manager Tool: It is easy to upgrade Ubuntu from Upgrade manager.
 You don’t need to type any command during this process.
 Follow the below steps.

-- First of all, open the “Software and Updates”.
-You can also search it by pressing Windows Key.
+- First of all, open the “Software and Updates.”
+You can also search for it by pressing Windows Key.

 - Go to the “Updates Tab”

-- Now go to the “Software Updater”.
-It will automatically search new distro upgrade of any Ubuntu version.
+- Now go to the “Software Updater.”
+It will automatically search for a new distro upgrade of any Ubuntu version.
 Now click to start to upgrade.

-It will take sometimes and also you have to keep an eye on the Window as you will be asked some confirmation for further process.
-When Upgrade will complete, you should reboot your PC.
+It will take some time, and also, you have to keep an eye on the Window as you will be asked for some confirmation for further process.
+When Upgrade completes, you should reboot your PC.

-Upgrading Ubuntu is very easy if you do that in a proper way.
+Upgrading Ubuntu is very easy if you correctly do that.
 In this article, I have tried to share my experiences with you about the Installing and Upgrading Process of any version of Ubuntu.
 I hope newbie users will be benefited from this tutorial.
-If you have any query please feel free to know me in the comment section.
-I think you have got a clear idea regarding install and upgrade Ubuntu.
+If you have any queries, please feel free to know me in the comment section.
+I think you have got a bright idea regarding install and upgraded Ubuntu.
 Share it with your friends who are Ubuntu fans.
 Thank you very much.